E‑mail (short for electronic mail) is a fast and convenient way to communicate with others. You can use e‑mail to:

-Windows Mail includes a junk e‑mail filter that analyzes the content of messages sent to you and moves suspicious messages to a special junk e‑mail folder, where you can view or delete them at any time.
-And if a junk e‑mail message slips past the filter into your Inbox, you can specify that any future messages from the sender be automatically moved to the junk e‑mail folder.
-See Block spam and other unwanted e‑mail.
+Many e‑mail programs and web-based e‑mail services include a junk filter, also called a spam filter.
+These analyze the content of messages sent to you and move suspicious messages to a special junk e‑mail folder, where you can view or delete them at any time.
+If a junk e‑mail message slips past the filter into your inbox, many e‑mail programs allow you to specify that any future messages from that sender be automatically moved to the junk e‑mail folder.

 To help prevent junk e‑mail:

 Use caution in giving out your e‑mail address.
 Avoid publishing your real e‑mail address in newsgroups, on websites, or in other public areas of the Internet.

 Before you give your e‑mail address to a website, check the site's privacy statement to be sure it doesn't permit the disclosure of your e‑mail address to other companies.